robertdshaw/Robs-Google-News/README.md

 The primary business goal achieved was to fetch news articles related to the Swedish manufacturing company Alfa Laval's core product "heat exchanger", and then save these articles in a database.

 ## How the Program Works
-1. **Data Loading**: The program begins by reading data from News API's API which is found at https://newsapi.org/docs/endpoints/everything and after logging in generates an API key which is used to fill a database name called news.db
+1. **Data Loading**: The program begins by reading data from News API's API which is found at https://newsapi.org/docs/endpoints/everything and after logging in generates an API key which is used to then feed into a database called news.db.

 2. **Data Processing**: After loading the data, the script processes it by performing tasks such as:
    - Converting data types from ISO 8601 complete date to a basic date type, and sorting dates by most recent article first.